barisesmer/C4.5/README.md

 ## C4.5 Algorithm

-C4.5 is an algorithm developed by John Ross Quinlan that creates decision tress.
+C4.5 is an algorithm developed by John Ross Quinlan that creates decision trees.
 A decision tree is a tool that is used for classification in machine learning, which uses a tree structure where internal nodes represent tests and leaves represent decisions.
 C4.5 makes use of information theoretic concepts such as entropy to classify the data.